kpet/clvk/README.md

 batch OpenCL commands (translated into vulkan commands) into a vulkan command buffer.
 But doing that may increases the latency to start running commands.

-clvk has 2 variables to manage the maximum size of those batches:
+The size of those batches can be controlled using the following two variables:
    - `CLVK_MAX_CMD_BATCH_SIZE`
    - `CLVK_MAX_FIRST_CMD_BATCH_SIZE`